 A ratings downgrade could occur for a variety of reasons, including reasons specifically related to Jackson, generally related to its industry or the broader financial services industry or as a result of changes by the rating agencies in their methodologies or rating criteria.
-Jackson's ratings were revised by ratings agencies following Prudential plc's announcement to demerge the United Kingdom and Europe business, M&GPrudential.
-See "The Proposed Demerger of M&GPrudential Carries With It Execution Risk and Will Require Significant Management Attention" of the Risk Factors Relating to Jackson as Provider of the Funding Agreements.

 A negative outlook on Jackson's ratings or a downgrade in any of its financial strength or credit ratings, the announcement of a potential downgrade, or customer concerns about the possibility of a downgrade, could have a material adverse effect on its business, financial condition and results of operations.
 These direct or indirect effects could include:

-- adversely affecting Jackson's ability to sell certain of its products; - adversely affecting its relationships with its sales force and independent sales intermediaries; - adversely affecting the return on the insurance and annuity products it issues and, ultimately, the results of its operations; - materially increasing the number or amount of policy surrenders and withdrawals by policyholders; - adversely affecting its ability to obtain new reinsurance or obtain it on reasonable pricing terms; - adversely affecting its ability to raise capital; - adversely affecting liquidity through increased collateral requirements; - allowing derivative counterparties to terminate trades with Jackson;

-- adversely affecting its ability to compete for attractive acquisition opportunities; and - increasing its cost of borrowing.
+- adversely affecting Jackson's ability to sell certain of its products; - adversely affecting its relationships with its sales force and independent sales intermediaries; - adversely affecting the return on the insurance and annuity products it issues and, ultimately, the results of its operations; - materially increasing the number or amount of policy surrenders and withdrawals by policyholders; - adversely affecting its ability to obtain new reinsurance or obtain it on reasonable pricing terms; - adversely affecting its ability to raise capital; - adversely affecting liquidity through increased collateral requirements and potential loss of FHLBI membership; - allowing derivative counterparties to terminate trades with Jackson; - adversely affecting its ability to compete for attractive acquisition opportunities; and - increasing its cost of borrowing.